- Find Information

 - Early American Imprints, Series 1: Evans, 1639-1800 (NewsBank) This link opens in a new windowBased on Evans' American Bibliography, this database contains the full text of all known existing books, pamphlets, and broadsides printed in the American Colonies or United States from 1639 through 1800.
 Includes an additional 1,100 titles from Bristol's Supplement to Evans.

-- Early American Imprints Series 2: Shaw-Shoemaker, 1800-1819 (NewsBank) This link opens in a new windowProvides access to over 36,000 American books, pamphlets, and broadsides published from the years 1800 through 1819.
+- Early American Imprints Series 2: Shaw-Shoemaker, 1800-1819 (NewsBank) This link opens in a new windowProvides full text access to virtually every known book, pamphlet, and broadside published in the U.S. from the years 1800 through 1819.
 Also contains state papers and government materials; presidential letters and messages; and congressional, state and territorial resolutions.
+Based on the bibliography by Ralph R. Shaw and Richard H. Shoemaker.

 - Eighteenth Century Collections Online (ECCO), Parts 1 & 2 (Gale) This link opens in a new windowBased on The English Short Title Catalogue, a historical bibliography of works printed in England, Scotland, and Ireland, ECCO provides more than 180,000 English-language titles and editions published between 1701 and 1800.